ahaenggli/AzureAD-LDAP-wrapper/README.md

 # LDAP-wrapper for AzureAD users/groups [![GitHub release (latest by date)](https://img.shields.io/github/v/release/ahaenggli/AzureAD-LDAP-wrapper?style=social)](https://github.com/ahaenggli/AzureAD-LDAP-wrapper) <a href="https://www.buymeacoffee.com/ahaenggli" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" width="90px"></a>

 AzureAD-LDAP-wrapper is a nodejs ldap server ([ldapjs](https://github.com/ldapjs/node-ldapjs)) that provides AzureAD users and groups via LDAP protocol.
-User authentication is done through Microsoft Graph Api.
+User authentication is done each time through Microsoft Graph Api.
 As a result, other applications can connect to the LDAP server, allowing users to use their familiar AzureAD login information.
 This is especially useful for (older) applications that do not (yet) support AzureAD and for which you do not want to maintain a local AD controller.

 ## Table of Contents